I Quit Using Lash Growth Serum — & I’m Not Alone

 Of course, testing beauty products is almost like an occupational hazard.
 There are a lot of eyelash serums out there and people want to know how they work; it’s our job to try them and report back.
 But when we polled the R29 office asking if anyone wanted to volunteer to try a new eyelash serum (and get a sample for free), it was crickets in the Google Chat.
 I expected at least a handful to be seduced into longer lashes sans mascara, but for various reasons — low bandwidth, sensitive eyes, contacts wearer, truly no interest — almost everyone I asked opted out of testing.

-I then messaged my friend Katie Berohn, beauty editor at Who What Wear, because she’s reported on “the best eyelash serums” in the past.
+I then messaged my friend, who is also a beauty editor, because she’s reported on “the best eyelash serums” in the past.
 I asked if she was using any currently.
 “I am definitely one of the people who are scared of eyelash serums,” she admitted.
-“I have green eyes and I’m terrified of discoloration, so I steer clear.
+“I have green eyes and I’m terrified of discolouration, so I steer clear.
 It’s just such a delicate area in general and I’m not that concerned with having long lashes, so it never seemed super worth it to me.”

 Advertisement